 U.S. Hockey Hall of Fame member and former NHL player and coach Eddie Olczyk is the lead analyst for NBC Sports Group’s coverage of the NHL.
 Olczyk works alongside Mike “Doc” Emrick (play-by-play) and “Inside the Glass” reporter Pierre McGuire.
-In addition to his regular season role, which includes Wednesday Night Rivalry games on NBCSN, the NHL Game of the Week on NBC, the Winter Classic and the NHL Stadium Series, Olczyk also serves as an analyst for the Stanley Cup Playoffs and Stanley Cup Final, as well as NBC’s coverage of men’s and women’s hockey at the Olympics.
+In addition to his regular season role, which includes Wednesday Night Hockey games on NBCSN, the NHL Game of the Week on NBC, the Winter Classic and the NHL Stadium Series, Olczyk also serves as an analyst for the Stanley Cup Playoffs and Stanley Cup Final, as well as NBC’s coverage of men’s and women’s hockey at the Olympics.

 “Eddie is a tremendous communicator and utilizes his playing and coaching experience as a broadcaster in a way that serves both the hardcore hockey fan, as well as the casual fan,” said Sam Flood, Executive Producer, NBC Sports and NBCSN.